 SDGs supported:

-Dr Stergios-Aristoteles MitoulisPhD, DiplEng, MSc, CEng MICE, M.ASCE, M.EAEE, FHEA, Associate Professor
+Dr Stergios-Aristoteles MitoulisPhD, DiplEng, MSc, CEng MICE, M.ASCE, M.EAEE, FHEA, Associate Professor, Senior Fellow, Head of Structures, University of Birmingham

 Scopus ORCiD GoogleScholar LinkedIn ResearchGate